 contributes.menus Contribution Point.

-There are three options for storing data:
+There are four options for storing data:

 ExtensionContext.workspaceState: A workspace storage where you can write key/value pairs.
 VS Code manages the storage and will restore it when the same workspace is opened again.

 ExtensionContext.globalState: A global storage where you can write key/value pairs.
 VS Code manages the storage and will restore it for each extension activation.
+You can selectively synchronize key/value pairs in global storage by setting the keys for sync using

 The extension context is available to the